Special Education Resident Teacher Program

 - Be responsible for clarifying the requirements for internship credits and assigning all grades.

 - Incentives for School Districts – Special education teachers in the schools receive support from the RTs with their caseload of students.
-Schools are frequently able to retain the RT as an employee of the school after the two year "on-site interview."
+Schools are frequently able to retain the RT as an employee of the school after the one year "on-site interview."
 Since the RT is taking University coursework, teachers in the schools benefit from the information RTs learn about best practices and current trends in the field.

 - Incentives for the University – The special education master's program enrollment has more than tripled since the initiation of the SERTP, therefore recruitment is an important benefit to the University.
 In addition, the partnerships with several K-12 schools established through the SERTP contribute to the University's presence across the region, as well as meeting several aspects of the University's Strategic Plan.